CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Strike; hit

-Explanation of the above passage: Derry said that if he would have entered his garden even after knowing that he was there, it would have been without his permission.
+Explanation / Answer: Derry said that if he would have entered his garden even after knowing that he was there, it would have been without his permission.
 Mr. Lamb said that was not the real reason.
 Derry said that he did not like going near people as they got afraid of him and stared at him.
 Mr. Lamb suggested that he could lock himself in a room forever.
 He then narrated a story about the man who locked himself in his room as he was afraid of everything.
 The man thought that he would meet with an accident with a bus, he would catch infection from someone, a donkey would kick him to death, the lightning may hit him or he may die because the girl whom he loved may leave him or he may even slip off a banana and people would laugh at him.
 In order to safeguard himself from all such incidents, he locked himself in his room.
 Derry surprisingly asked Mr. Lamb if he locked himself forever.
 He replied that no, he did so for a while.
 Derry asked him what happened next.
 Mr Lamb replied that a picture fell on his head and he died.
 This made him laugh a lot and he said that Mr Lamb narrated strange talks.
 Mr. Lamb said that they were strange for some people.

 Passage: DERRY: What do you do all day?